About

 Preferred Qualifications

-• Priority will be given to candidates who have Special Education Teacher Certification or extensive experience working with students who are neurodiverse, but not a requirement
+• Special Education Teacher Certification or extensive experience working with students who are neurodiverse

-• Specific experience supporting students with one or more of the following diagnoses: ADHD, Autism, Anxiety, and Specific Learning Disabilities
+• Specific experience supporting students with one or more of the following diagnoses: ADHD, Autism, Anxiety

-• Has specific experience on the latest best practices in developing executive functioning skills in adolescents or willing to learn best practices before the start of the school year
+• Has experience on the latest best practices in developing executive functioning skills in adolescents

 • Exemplifies a deep belief in and commitment to educational excellence for all students